KxSystems/ldap/README.md

 or

 - copy `kdbldap.dll` which was built or downloaded earlier, to your kdb+ install binary dir e.g. if KDB+ installed at `C:\q`, place the shared library into `C:\q\w64\`.
-- copy the q script to load the solace API (`ldap.q`) can be placed in the current working directory or within the kdb+ install directory.
+- copy the q script to load the ldap API (`ldap.q`) can be placed in the current working directory or within the kdb+ install directory.

 #### Mac (Intel)